 Under Solvency II, the Internal Model must be embedded at the heart of risk and capital evaluation and its outputs must be used as a key part of a wide range of business and strategic decisions.
 As well as being a Solvency II requirement, this makes sense from a business perspective - using a model which reflects the actual risk profile of the business drives more informed decisions.
-An annual Use Test assessment facilitates the evidencing of the use of risk management and Solvency II capital in decision making.
+A range of evidence items